What Is Mobile App Development?

 ✅ Build a Mobile App First If:

-- You require deep hardware integration (GPS, camera, sensors)
+- You require deep hardware integration (camera, GPS, sensors)

 Real‑World Examples & Expert Insights

-- Uber’s Web App: Load time under 2 seconds, works on 2G networks
+- Uber Web App: Loads in under 2 seconds on 2G networks

-- PWA tech: Workbox, Service Workers, Web App Manifest
+- PWA Tools: Workbox, Web App Manifest, Service Workers

 - Hybrid: Ionic, Cordova